sparsematrix/QidiThumbnails-OrcaSlicer/README.md

 ## General Info

-This is a fork of from [ElegooNeptuneThumbnails-Prusa](https://github.com/Molodos/ElegooNeptuneThumbnails-Prusa).
+This is a fork of [ElegooNeptuneThumbnails-Prusa](https://github.com/Molodos/ElegooNeptuneThumbnails-Prusa).
 That developer took the time to reverse engineer the library everyone uses for this operation.
 They did the hard work.
 All I did was modify their work for Qidi printers.
 I looked at some Qidi source code for their thumbnail generation, modified a few things, and went full send.
 I guess also thank Qidi for releasing their software source.